Self-induced marginality in plastically deformed crystals

-To reveal the universal features of the criticality exhibited by crystal and amorphous plasticity, we perform a detailed study of dislocation dynamics in a prototypical athermal square crystal subjected to quasistatic loading by shear strain applied along one of the slip directions.
 Our main tool is a novel mesoscopic tensorial model (MTM) of crystal plasticity representing a conceptual trade-off between continuum and atomic descriptions~\cite{Salman2011,Salman2012b,Baggio2019,Salman2021,perchikov2024,Baggio2023,Baggio2023-qu,Zhang2020-ax}.
-Crucially, it allows one to capture the intermittent nature of dislocation avalanches while resolving topological transitions involved in nucleation and annihilation of dislocations without any specialized phenomenological assumptions \cite{Weiss2021-tt}.
-In contrast to other computational approaches to micro-scale plasticity ~\cite{Arsenlis2007-oz,Zepeda-Ruiz2021-bm,Ponga2020-kd,Lafourcade2025-pc,Chan2010-qt,Salvalaglio2020-aw,Zhong2025-df,Javanbakht2016-dr,Beyerlein2016-av,Koslowski2002-dn,Wang:2003zh,Devincre2008-mw,Ispanovity2014-ra,Gomez-Garcia2006-zn,Po2014-qu,Lu2022-ai,Bertin2024-jw,Nasir-Tak2025-kq,Starkey2020-yv,Zhang2025-cm,Acharya2022-ur,Acharya2006-du,Rodney1999-em,Van-Koten2011-tt,Miller2002-pa,Zhang2018-in} the MTM allows one to deal with statistically meaningful number of dislocations while accounting adequately for large lattice rotations and presenting geometrically exact description of lattice-invariant shears~\cite{Engel1986-tm,Michel2001,schwarzenberger1972classification,pitteri2002continuum}.
+Crucially, it allows one to capture the intermittent nature of dislocation avalanches while resolving topological (connectivity) restructuring involved in nucleation and annihilation of dislocations without any specialized phenomenological assumptions \cite{Weiss2021-tt}.
+In contrast to other computational approaches to micro-scale plasticity, e.g. \cite{ Zepeda-Ruiz2021-bm, Chan2010-qt,Salvalaglio2020-aw, Javanbakht2016-dr,Beyerlein2016-av,Koslowski2002-dn,Wang:2003zh,Devincre2008-mw,Ispanovity2014-ra,Gomez-Garcia2006-zn,Po2014-qu, Starkey2020-yv,Zhang2025-cm}, the MTM allows one to deal with statistically meaningful number of dislocations while accounting in a geometrically exact way for finite deformations ~\cite{Engel1986-tm, pitteri2002continuum}.